Ibtesam-Mahmood/Rime-SDK/README.md

 ```dart
 RimeBloc();
 ```
 On first access the object is automaically created with a non-initialized state.
 In this state the `RimeBloc.state` will not contain any channels.
-It must first be initialized by the developer using a unique userID provided on user authentication.
+It must first be initialized by the developer using a unique userId provided on user authentication.

-When initialized the user can push events to the `RimeBloc` to manipulate, create, and leave channels relative the provided UserID.
+When initialized the user can push events to the `RimeBloc` to manipulate, create, and leave channels relative the provided UserId.

 For more information on `RimeEvents` and `RimeState` see **Usage**.

 #### Implementation
 The `RimeBloc` is implemented using the [flutter_bloc](https://pub.dev/packages/flutter_bloc) package.
 Please refrence their [online documentation](https://pub.dev/documentation/flutter_bloc/latest/) for information on how to correctly interface with RimeBloc using Bloc.

-### RimeApi  <a name="6.4"></a>
+### RimeAPI  <a name="6.4"></a>
-The `RimeApi` is a set of functions that directly interface with the internal Pubnub client stored within `RimeRepository`.
+The `RimeAPI` is a set of functions that directly interface with the internal Pubnub client stored within `RimeRepository`.

-Sending request directly through the Api will successfully modify the PubNub instance with Rime attributes.
+Sending request directly through the API will successfully modify the PubNub instance with Rime attributes.
 However, using these methods will **not** make any local changes to the `RimeState`.
 The functions defined in this class are 1-to-1 with `RimeEvents` which **do** modify the state.

-For more information on `RimeApi` see **Usage**.
+For more information on `RimeAPI` see **Usage**.

 ### RimeRepository  <a name="6.5"></a>

 `RimeRepository` is a Singleton Storage Module that maintains the core Pubnub service.
-It is the root component of the Rime SDK and provides access to user subscription data, the client `userID`, and the live Pubnub client.
+It is the root component of the Rime SDK and provides access to user subscription data, the client `userId`, and the live Pubnub client.

 The `RimeRepository` object is an auto-instantiated singleton object that is generated using the the [get_it](https://pub.dev/packages/get_it) package.
 Use the following code to access the object from anywhere in your application.
 ```dart